-Basics of Palliative Care Pain Management:
+Basics of Palliative Care:

 A study published in the Journal of Palliative Medicine highlights that approximately 80% of end-stage patients experience moderate to severe pain.
 Therefore, it is crucial to address this issue comprehensively, focusing on the patient’s overall well-being and comfort.

-Before diving into the specifics of pain management, let’s establish a foundational understanding of palliative care.
+Before looking into the specifics of pain management, let’s establish a foundational understanding of palliative care.
 Palliative care is a specialized approach aimed at improving the quality of life for individuals with life-limiting illnesses.
 It focuses on alleviating physical and emotional suffering and providing support for both patients and their families.

 The Role of PSWs in Palliative Care: